datavis-tech/reactive-model/README.md

 Whenever any public property used as an input to a reactive function is set, the [`digest()`](#digest) function is automatically scheduled to be invoked on the next animation frame.

 Asynchronous reactive functions are supported using an additional argument, the `done` callback, which should be called asynchronously with the new value for the output property.
-This is inspired by the [asynchronous tests in Mocha](https://mochajs.org/#asynchronous-code).
-Here's an asynchronous example:

 ```javascript
 reactiveModel("b", function (a, done){